 As the Minnesota study showed, any filter will lose its effectiveness over time so it is important to install and maintain filters according to the manufacturer instructions.
 While not specifically rated and/or certified for PFAS removal, some types of activated carbon (charcoal) and reverse osmosis filters might also reduce PFAS levels in water.

 The Michigan Department of Environmental Quality has put together a fact sheet detailing in-home PFAS filtration methods.

 Can Madison Water Utility take action to ensure there are no longer PFAS chemicals in our water?

-Madison Water Utility is calling for the Wisconsin Air National Guard to clean up known contamination at Truax Air Field, the likely source of PFAS found at Well 15 on East Washington Avenue.
+Madison Water Utility is calling for the Wisconsin Air National Guard to clean up known contamination at Truax Air Field, the likely source of PFAS found at Well 15 on East Washington Avenue (currently shut down).
 Unfortunately, cleaning up contamination at Truax will not decrease PFAS detections at Well 15 for years or perhaps decades.
 It takes 35 to 50 years for PFAS to travel in groundwater from the air base to the well.
 We believe the chemicals we're seeing in the well now were used at the air base several decades ago.

 Because the sources of trace levels of PFAS in other city water is unknown, there is currently no remediation action that can be taken.
 It's unclear if wellhead treatment could successfully remove the very low levels of PFAS found in these wells.
 Shutting down all wells containing PFAS would leave large parts of the city with no water.